regmibishal1/ResearchPortfolio-UI/README.md

 ### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+### Build for Pages

+Run `ng deploy --base-href="https://regmibishal1.github.io/ResearchPortfolio-UI/"` in the terminal.
+This will build the project and deploy it to the github pages.

 ### Further help